dictu-lang/Dictu/docs/docs/standard-lib/env.md

 To read environment variables from a file this helper method is provided.
 By default it will attempt to read `.env` unless a different path is supplied.
+Returns a Result type and on success will unwrap to nil.

 Note: You are able to have comments in the `.env` file via the use of `#` (both in-line and first character).